 There could simply be a fault with the transmitter you use to open and close your electric gates.
-If you change the battery, this will often fix the problem.
-Transmitter batteries will last for a long time, but like all batteries, they will eventually die.
+Changing the battery will often fix the problem.
+Transmitter batteries will last for a long time but, like all batteries, they will eventually die.

-If you change the battery but the remote still doesn’t work as well as it used to, try your spare remote and remember to try that with a new battery as well.
+If you change the battery but the remote still doesn’t work properly, try a new battery in your spare remote.

 Test 2 – Is there interference?

-Remote controls use a radio signal to operate your gates, and this can be affected by interference from electrical items nearby.
+Remote controls use a radio signal to operate your gates.
+Unfortunately, nearby electrical items can interfere with this signal.

 Finding out what could be causing interference can be a lengthy process, but it essentially boils down to the following steps:

 - Turn off everything electrical near your gates and try your remotes.

 - If the gate remotes still don’t work, interference is not your problem and you can switch everything back on.

 - If the gate transmitters work with everything off, interference could be the cause.
 You now need to identify which electrical item is causing the interference.